pgcentralfoundation/pgrx/cargo-pgrx/README.md

 `cargo pgrx run <pg11 | pg12 | pg13 | pg14 | pg15>` is the primary interface into compiling and interactively testing/using your extension during development.

-The very first time you execute `cargo pgrx run pgrxX`, it needs to compile not only your extension, but pgrx itself, along with all its dependencies.
+The very first time you execute `cargo pgrx run pgXX`, it needs to compile not only your extension, but pgrx itself, along with all its dependencies.
 Depending on your computer, this could take a bit of time (`pgrx` is nearly 200k lines of Rust when counting the generated bindings for Postgres).
 Afterwards, however (as seen in the above screenshot), it's fairly fast.

-`cargo pgrx run` compiles your extension, installs it to the specified Postgres installation as described by its `pg_config` tool, starts that Postgres instance using the same process as `cargo pgrx start pgrxX`, and drops you into a `psql` shell connected to a database, by default, named after your extension.
+`cargo pgrx run` compiles your extension, installs it to the specified Postgres installation as described by its `pg_config` tool, starts that Postgres instance using the same process as `cargo pgrx start pgXX`, and drops you into a `psql` shell connected to a database, by default, named after your extension.
 From there, it's up to you to create your extension and use it.

 This is also the stage where `pgrx` automatically generates the SQL schema for your extension via the `sql-generator` binary.